 There are countless museums and galleries in Berlin showcasing everything from the antiquity, through the Old Masters to comporary art.
 A popular starting point for explorations of art in Berlin certainly is Museumsinsel (museum island), which is home to a range of internationally significant museums.
-One of it its major attractions, Pergamon Museum, will close this October for extensive renovation work until at least 2027.
-So if you want to visit it – now is your last chance for a while.

 The iconic Neue Nationalgalerie is a good place to go for modern art and if you want to take a deep dive into contemporary art, Hamburger Bahnhof, a former train station and the Boros Collection, a private collection on display in a world war II bunker are both excellent choices.
 Please note that you need to book your visit at the Boros Collection in advance.